-This seminar will feature a guest presentation by Michael Barnett, University Professor of International Affairs and Political Science at the George Washington University, titled ‘A Humanitarian Club: Power in the Humanitarian Architecture.’
+This seminar featured a guest presentation by Michael Barnett, University Professor of International Affairs and Political Science at the George Washington University, titled ‘A Humanitarian Club: Power in the Humanitarian Architecture.’

-Five years on from the first (and only) World Humanitarian Summit and the pledge to ‘localize’ humanitarianism, Michael will discuss how there has been little shift in power from international to local actors and why it has been so hard for a humanitarian governance that pledges solidarity and equality to practice what it preaches.
+Five years on from the first (and only) World Humanitarian Summit and the pledge to ‘localize’ humanitarianism, Barnett discussed how there has been little shift in power from international to local actors and why it has been so hard for a humanitarian governance that pledges solidarity and equality to practice what it preaches.

-This seminar will also include a panel of presentations from the following researchers.
+This seminar also included a panel of presentations from the following researchers.

 Sofie Henriksen (Danish Institute for International Studies and Copenhagen Business School) – ‘Hacking the Refugee Crisis: Examining Corporate Tech Narratives in Humanitarianism’.